Variational Neural Networks: Variational Neural Networks

 \section{Variational Neural Networks}

-As introduced in Section \ref{sec:bnn}, a neural network is described by its weights $w$ and hyperparameters $\alpha$.
-Hyperparameters include the structure of the network, i.e., the type and number of layers, their size and connections, etc. Usually, we limit the hyperparameters by defining some of them in the beginning, e.g., by selecting that we want to use a Convolutional Neural Network (CNN).
-This is a reasonable approach, as it is not practical to iterate through all possible types and structures of networks during training.
+As introduced in Section \ref{sec:bnn}, a neural network is described by its weights $w$ and hyperparameters $a$.
+Hyperparameters include the structure of the network, i.e., the type and number of layers, their size and connections.
+Usually, we limit the hyperparameters by defining some of them in the beginning, e.g., by selecting that we want to use convolutional layers.
+This is a reasonable approach, as it is impractical to iterate through all possible types and structures of networks during training.
 We are using the neural network formulation $\mathrm{NN}(x) := F^{\Lambda}(x, w)$, where $\mathrm{NN}(x)$ is a neural network applied to an input $x$, $w$ are the trained weights, $F$ is a neural network function that incorporates structure and other hyperparameters inside it, and $\Lambda$ is a set of layer implementations, which are used by $F$ to process layer inputs.

 In case of CNNs, $\Lambda=\{\mathrm{Conv2D}(x, w), \mathrm{FC}(x, w)\}$ results in a regular CNN, where $\mathrm{Conv2D}(x, w)$ is a 2D convolutional layer function and $\mathrm{FC}(x, w)$ is a fully connected layer function.
 If we select $\Lambda=\{\mathrm{Conv2D}(x, w_c \sim \mathcal{N}(\mu_c, \Sigma_c)), \mathrm{FC}(x, w_l \sim \mathcal{N}(\mu_l, \Sigma_l))\}$ with layer weights sampled from a corresponding Gaussian distribution, then the resulting network is a BBB CNN.
 Such neural network formulation allows to accurately describe all the discussed uncertainty estimation methods, as well as the proposed VNNs.